dhimmel/psb-manuscript/manuscript.md

 Hi, I'm a postdoctoral fellow from the [Ritchie lab](https://ritchielab.org) at the University of Pennsylvania.

-I'm currently focussed on identifying how genetic variation leads to Alzheimer's disease through perturbation of gene regulatory mechanisms.
+I'm currently focused on identifying how genetic variation leads to Alzheimer's disease through perturbation of gene regulatory mechanisms.

 My favorite study from my career identified specific types of codon bias among synonymous variants, such as those related to codon optimality and frequency, that are associated with an Alzheimer's disease imaging endophenotype [@czfw16Ig].

-If you are interested, you can check out my github page [here](https://github.com/git-jemiller).
+If you are interested, you can check out my GitHub page [here](https://github.com/git-jemiller).

 <!-- Stephen Montgomery -->